galacticcouncil/polkalert/README.md

 # Polkalert

 Polkalert is an application that runs locally with validator's Substrate node and provides monitoring and alerting when relevant events happen.
-Alerts can be sent via email or programmatically registered through webhooks.
+Alerts can be sent via email or webhooks.
 Polkalert also provides a convenient GUI for staking info and settings.

+Polkalert is able to send you notifications about:
+- Blocks not being finalized
+- No blocks received
+- High network lag

+It can also watch your validator account for:
+- Validator seen offline
+- Validator has been slashed
+- Validator was nominated
+- Validator was denominated
+- Nominator bonded to validator
+- Nominator unbonded from validator

 Application stores blocks and their meta-data locally in a DB for better performance and analysis of network events.